Tchimwa/Azure-Labs/Cisco ASAv connection with BGP/Readme.md

 ## Part 1 - Create and configure the Azure environment

 ### 0. Create the resource group
+The resource below will host all the resources reprenting the Azure environment in our infrastructure.

 <pre lang=" Azure-cli">
  az group create --name vpn-rg --location eastus
 </pre>